Bénoué National Park

 Bénoué National Park is a national park of Cameroon and a UNESCO designated Biosphere Reserve.
-It is 180000 ha in size.
+It spans 1800 km2 in size.
 The park has a wide frontage to the Bénoué River, which stretches for over 100 km, forming the eastern boundary.
 The public road to Tcholliré cuts across the northern part of the park.
 The western boundary is made up of the main road linking the towns of Garoua to the north, with Ngaoundéré to the south.
 The park can be accessed coming north from Ngaoundéré.

 History

-In 1932, the area was established as a Faunal Reserve.
-It was upgraded to a National Park in 1968, and became a Biosphere Reserve in 1981.
+In 1932, the area was established as a wildlife reserve.
+It was upgraded to a national park in 1968, and became a biosphere reserve in 1981.

 Geography

 The park is located in northeastern Cameroon in the Bénoué Department.
 It lies in the Bénoué savanna belt, a humid savannah woodland area between the cities of Garoua to the north and Ngaoundéré to the south.
 The main river is the Bénoué River, which stretches for over 100 km, forming the park's eastern boundary.
 The park's altitude ranges from 250 to 760 m above sea level.
 The higher elevations are characterized by large rocky massifs, while the undulating plain and forest characterize the lower sections.
-Eight hunting reserves, totaling 520378 ha, surround the park except along the main road.
+Eight hunting reserves, totaling 5203.78 km2, surround the park except along the main road.